yufanana/ROStutorial/ROS_notes.md

 - service server/service client
 - action server/action client

 __roscore__ is the master node.
 It has to be started all the time.
 ROS is like a network inside a local machine.
+If the master node crashes, the other nodes may still be able to continue communicating.

-Then, start a new terminal window to run other ROS commands.
+Start a new terminal window to run other ROS commands.

 `rosrun rqt_graph rqt_graph` displays the ROS computation graph.